 Even the fact they chucked in Japanese versions of the games makes me smile as I write it.
 Sega know their audience and if you’re a Sega fan, this thing will keep you entertained for hours on end and it will become like a child to you.

-We’ll admit we don’t spend 4 hours a time on this thing, it’s very much a “I’ve got 30 minutes before i have to leave” kind of console, and tied with the save states, you can pick it up from the exact frame you left before you had to go out.
+I’ll admit I don’t spend 4 hours a time on this thing, it’s very much a “I’ve got 30 minutes before i have to leave” kind of console, and tied with the save states, you can pick it up from the exact frame you left before you had to go out.

-We think the $69.99 is reasonable but with wireless controllers, or controllers that can reach our hands at the least.
-We would love to see two versions of the console, a cheaper $49.99 version which is this one we are reviewing, and a more expensive version priced at the same $69.99 but with a wireless controller.
+I think the $69.99 is reasonable but with wireless controllers, or controllers that can reach my hands at the least.
+I would love to see two versions of the console, a cheaper $49.99 version which is this one I am reviewing, and a more expensive version priced at the same $69.99 but with a wireless controller.

-It’s a nostalgic nod to the 90’s that we absolutely adore, and the selection of games could not be better.
+It’s a nostalgic nod to the 90’s that we all absolutely adore here at Retro Dodo, and the selection of games could not be better.
 The Sega Mega Drive has still got it, 20 years on.